-- ₹ Left edge of component or layer

-- Right edge of component or layer

-- ‡ Center of component or layer
+The following positions are predefined: Left edge of component or layer Right edge of component or layer Center of component or layer

-- a‡ Custom (with Total wall only)

-- Custom position based on numerical value

-Click one of the data entry boxes on the left of the preview area and enter any value defining the offset of the axis to the wall edge.
-The program automatically calculates the value for the other side and displays the Custom icon in the Total thickness area.
+Custom position based on numerical value Click one of the data entry boxes on the left of the preview area and enter any value defining the offset of the axis to the wall edge.
+The program automatically calculates the value for the other side.